lee-joanne/yakker-frontend/README.md

 ![Screenshot of yakfilepage-other](documentation/yakfilepage-other.png)

 On the detailed yakfile page, users are able to view further details about the user such as how many followers they have, how many users they are following, and how many posts they have posted.
-Users are able to view all posts the speciifc user has posted, with infinite scroll incorporated.
-Users also have access to reyakk or unreyakk to other users' posts from detailed profile page.
+Users are able to view all posts the specific user has posted, with infinite scroll incorporated.
+Users also have access to reyakk or unreyakk to other users' posts from profile page.
 When the user views their own profile, they will see icons at the top right corner of being able to change their yakfile content, username or password.
 If the user wishes to change yakfile content, the fields are pre-populated where users can change their avatar photo or 'about me' section.
 When a user views the detailed yakfile page of another user, the top right corner is placed with a 'Follow' or 'Unfollow' button instead.
+Users are able to change their username and changes will apply immediately once successful as all posts will be changed to the changed username as the author.
+The form will ensure the user is not selecting a username that already exists or else a message will show.
+If the user tries to change their password, the form will ensure the user is typing in the same password twice as confirmation.

 User stories covered: